On the Nature of Shadow

 “If you bring forth what is within you, what you bring forth will save you.
 If you do not bring forth what is within you, what you do not bring forth will destroy you.”

 I have always been fascinated with the idea of ‘the monster.’ in film and literature.
 The dragon that must be slayed.
 The creatures… the monsters… the evil Dark Lords are infinitely more interesting, I think because they are always hidden in shadow.
 Lurking on the edges of the story or prowling in the dark of night on film.
-In movies like King Kong, you know the monster has to die in the end and somehow it seems sad to me.
+In movies like King Kong, you know the monster has to die in the end and somehow this always made me feel sad for the hapless creature that did not understand its own monstrousness.
 Though I related to the hero in these stories, it was the monster that I always wanted to know more about.
 I think as I a child, I subconsciously I wanted to dissect the meaning of the monster and so make my fears understood.

-In my quest to slay the dragon, it was the realization that we all have the capacity for evil with in us, that has drawn me to study it.
+In my quest to slay the dragon, it was the realization that we all have the capacity for evil within us, that has drawn me to study it.
 In the right circumstance, under the right conditions anyone can commit an act of evil, though we like to tell ourselves we are not capable of such things.
-We are made of equal parts light and darkness, it is in our nature as humans to survive no mater what.
-In one moment this my bring out the heroic within us and yet in another moment the most barbarous acts of evil.
-We have seen this again and again throughout history.
+I believe we are in fact made up of equal parts light and darkness, and it’s in our nature as human beings to try and survive at all costs.
+In one moment this might bring out the heroic within us and yet in another it can illicit barbarous acts of evil.
+We have seen this again and again throughout human history.

-It’s my belief that to deny this darker half of ourselves, is to give it the power to destroy us.
+It’s my belief that if you hide from this darker half of ourselves, you give it the power to destroy.
+It is the unexplored self that can oftentimes be the most dangerous, where acts of evil are committed by the so called innocent.
 As story tellers, we are always inclined to draw our monsters with a broad pen, ugly and dangerous looking.
-However, the desire to do this comes from our deepest fear the we are all capable of being monsters, and so we make the evil in our myths unrecognizable, so that we can maintain our own innocence.
+However, the desire to do this comes from our deepest fear the we are all capable of being monsters, and so we make the evil in our myths unrecognizable, so that we can maintain the belief in our own innocence.

 No one is perfect in this world.
-To suppress the darkness within, is to deny it’s presence in ourselves and in our culture.
-This is a dangerous course to take.
+To suppress the darkness within, is to deny it’s presence in ourselves and so give it power.
+This is a dangerous course to take both personally and as a culture.
 It manifests it’s self as anger and hatred, which is projected onto others out of fear and ignorance.
-It creates a culture of thought that believes that ‘the ends justify the means’, but in my thinking ‘the end NEVER justifies the means’, because the end has no meaning, if it’s achieved at the cost of our own humanity.
+It creates a system of thought that believes we are better than others and the we are righteous, which can lead to the expression of the idea that ‘the ends justify the means’, but in my thinking ‘the end NEVER justifies the means’, because the end has no meaning, if it’s achieved at the cost of our own humanity.
 This wrong thinking creates an environment were dominance and control over others, in order to save ourselves, becomes acceptable.
 It’s only through checking ourselves and being open to the fact that we too, are capable of evil and have the capacity to commit wrongful acts, that we can begin to steer ourselves on a path of compassion, forgiveness and love of all people, yet at the same time, except no acts of evil perpetrated by others.

 The Ring represents the evil manifested by Sauron, who in Tolkien’s fantasy is not redeemable.
 The Ring was created out of fear, which in turn created a need to dominate and control others.
 Infused with this sickness of power, the Ring is capable of bringing forth evil within those who use it, even if they do so out of a desire to do good.
 Frodo does not hide the Ring, give it to someone else or cast it aside, he accepts the responsibility of destroying the Ring at the cost of losing everything.
 He is changed in the process, and must give up all that he has and so become something greater.
 Without darkness, there could be no light.
 Gandalf describes Frodo in this way, “He is not half through yet, and to what he will come to in the end, not even Elrond can foretell.
 Not to Evil, I think.
 He may become like a glass filled with a clear light for eyes to see that can.”